rust-lang/rust-wiki-backup/Lib-datetime.md

     * Pros:
       * simpler API (to use and implement)

-### Integers vs floats representation
+### Integers vs floats

-All representations are based on the time passed from a certain epoch, either counted in days or seconds/milliseconds/nanoseconds.
+All known representations are based on the time passed from a certain epoch, either counted in days or seconds/milliseconds/nanoseconds.

 Options:
   * floats